Shaykh Haydar: Biography

 Functioning as the "spiritual leader" of the order "tariqa", Haydar would engage into various alliances with the leaders of the Talish, Shirvan and southern Dagestan regions.
 Subsequently, he initiated three military campaigns against various rural areas and villages in the Northern Caucasus.
 According to Prof. Roger Savory, meant to drill his men, these raids targeted the "infidels" of Circassia and Dagestan.
 These were however probably the Christian Alans (nowadays better known as Ossetians) who roamed to the north of the Darial Pass as well as the Kabardian subgroup of Circassians.
 In order to reach the area, Haydar had to cross areas ruled by the Shirvanshah (specifically the Shirvanshah rulers of Salyan and Mahmudabad), who were hostile as they were allied to the Ak Koyunlu ruler of Azerbaijan, Sultan Ya'qub.
 Therefore, Haydar ordered for the production of boats in Khalkhal and Astara, in order to avoid having to go by land.
-By using boats, Haydar and his men would be able to circumvent the Shirvanshah's, reaching Derbent and coastal Dagestan through the Caspian Sea.
+By using boats, Haydar and his men would be able to circumvent the Shirvanshahs, reaching Derbent and coastal Dagestan through the Caspian Sea.
 In particular, the towns of Agrica and Mian-Qeslaq seem to have been the main target at the time.
 In around 1473-3, Haydar and his men performed their first seaborne attack on Dagestan, during which they plundered the predominantly Circassian-inhabited town of Qaytaq as well as the Hamiri plain.
 Haydar's first mainland campaign in Dagestan happened five years later, in 1478.
 However, the third and final of his campaigns in Dagestan, which took place in 1488, proved to be his last.